allebone/help.omni.af.mil/docs/PEX/Training.md

 Printing a 623a

-1. To print a 623a, open the Training Folder and click on the 623 ta2.
+1. To print a 623a, open the Training Folder and click on the 623 tab.

 2. At the bottom left there is a section for Additional Documentation.